 Kees Schaafsma: 4.
 Hearts play better than spades opposite shortness in hearts.
 Also other table may have opened 4, which in my opinion is better than opening 1.

 David Appleton: 4.
 Inconsistent with 1, I know, but other calls are greater distortions.

 Postscript on the awards for this hand: I've decided to upgrade 4 so that it scores the same as 4, but the scores won't take effect until after the April forum is published.
 Thanks to Simon Andrew for providing this problem at the 2015 NOT(!) -- sorry it took so long to print it.

 Thanks for joining us again this month.
-Our next issue will be out very soon, as this issue was again quite late, so don't delay getting your answers in.
-The April questions are already online, here.
+Our April issue has been cancelled, as this issue was again quite late, so the next issue will be labelled April-June, published in early June.
+The April-June questions are already online, here.